ingresso-group/slate/source/includes/_intro.md

 We describe objects in a consistent way across different resources (for example the output of [events](#events) and [performances](#performances) includes a cost_range object and this is described in the same format).
-The idea of this is that standard code can be used on the client side to read all parts of the output.
+The idea behind this is that standard code can be used on the client side to read all parts of the output.

 This API replaces the [Ingresso XML API](http://www.ingresso.co.uk/apidocs/).
 The XML API relies on temporary tokens from each call being passed in